blockdeep/libro/src/medium/Implement_Tests_For_All_Error_Cases.md

 In this example:

 - The test only confirms that the function succeeds with valid inputs.
-It does not check whether appropriate errors are triggered when invalid accounts or inputs are provided.
+It does not check if proper errors are triggered when invalid inputs or accounts are provided.

 ## Best practice

-Include tests that specifically verify all error cases the extrinsic is expected to handle.
-This ensures the extrinsic behaves predictably even with incorrect inputs, making the system more robust and resilient.
+Include tests that verify all error cases the extrinsic is expected to handle.
+This ensures predictable behavior even under incorrect inputs, improving the reliability and resilience of the runtime.

 ```rust
 #[test]
 fn do_something_works() {
     let right_account = ManagerAccount::<Test>::get();
     let valid_input = 5;

     assert_ok!(SomethingPallet::<Test>::do_something(
         RuntimeOrigin::signed(right_account),
         valid_input